Fcarrion001/TicTacToe-Game/README.md

 Development Story:

 Absolute chaos.
 My gameplan was nieve and lacking in detail.
-I would have benefitedgreatly from detailed planning.
+I would have benefited greatly from detailed planning.
 I worked on game logic for the majority of the time.
-I got stuck and fixed on the problem instead of moving on to something I could do.The issue criteria was intimidating and I did not ask for help for the majority of the first two days.
+I got stuck and fixated on the problem instead of moving on to something I could do.
+The issue-making criteria was intimidating and I did not ask for help for the majority of the first two days.

-I strategized by writing out what I wanted to do, and trial-and-error.
-I used the console.log function and debugger as well.
+I strategized by writing out what I wanted to do, and through trial-and-error.
+I used console.log and the debugger as well.

+Improvements and Bug Fixes

+Date 7/13/2017

+  1. Made it impossible to play the game without signing in and clicking new game.
+  2. Fixed a bug that kept user email and password in input fields, even after signing out.
+  3. Made it so the message box is clear of text when signing out.
+  4. Corrected the url used for api ajax requests when in production.
+Users should now be able to sign-up, sign-in, and sign-out
+  5. Fixed various typos and inconsistencies in the html and README.md files

 url to site
 https://fcarrion001.github.io/TicTacToe-Game/